joelspadin/xivplan/README.md

 [RaidPlan.io](https://raidplan.io/ffxiv) now supports FFXIV.

 [FF14 Toolbox Gaming Space](https://ff14.toolboxgaming.space) is a more powerful tool that supports animations and much more.
-Its UI is cumbersome to use though, so it is not well suited to quickly diagramming during raids.
+I find its UI cumbersome to use though, so it is not well suited to quickly diagramming during raids.

 ## Credits